Public Education Institute

 While the research consistently shows that parental involvement increases student achievement, particularly for minority students, many schools experience difficulty partnering or even communicating with immigrant families.
 In our annual online workshop Immigrant Student Success, we routinely hear from educators seeking support in this area.
 Our expert speakers say that building this critical relationship is about more than just opening the doors and hoping families will reach out.
 Here are some steps that every school and district can take.

 First, it is important to know the legal rights of all parents in public school districts.
-Laura Gardner of Gardner and Associates, LLC cites three major parental rights that parents and even schools may not know they have:
+Laura Gardner of Gardner and Associates, LLC cites three major parental rights that parents and even schools may not know that immigrant parents have:

 - The right to weigh in on school board policies, regulations and committees